 - As soon as we get home from a trip and the laundry is done, everything is packed back into the bags, ready for the next trip (although despite this routine, I still need to double check the bag every time for my own peace of mind).

 These instructors are usually young and without the temperamental back and knee problems that tend to go along with age and parenthood.
 Have you tried to snowplow for three hours lately?
 Surely lessons are a better place to spend your money than with a physiotherapist.

-- From a wise Aussie instructor – ‘No pee….no ski’.
+- From a wise Aussie instructor – “No pee….no ski”.
 Get this out of the way before getting your child into their gear.

 - Do not forget to keep it fun for your child.
 Things going sideways?
-How about a hot chocolate break?
+How about a hot chocolate or snack break?
 My father-in-law keeps a bag of gummy bears in his pocket and distributes them to the kids as emotionally necessary.

-- A Guide to Revelstoke Mountain, BC – with Kids
+- Revelstoke Mountain, BC – with Kids